rgwch/webelexis/doc/developer.md

 the webpack development server runs on port 9000

+## SQL Server

+Webelexis-Server connects to an existing Elexis(tm) database or creates one from scratch.

+Webelexis-Server uses [Knex](http://knexjs.org) as a persistence layer and thus is able to work with all database systems supported by Knex.
+The configuration of the database is  in server/config/*.json and the decision which database to use is configured in /server/src/knex.js.

 ## DataSource and DataService

 To apply CRUD operations on data, we first need to acquire the respective datatype from our DataSource.
 The DataSource ist preconfigured depending on the server implementation.